-A clinical may be canceled by the clinical instructor due to an emergency or inclement weather.
-The student will be notified of the cancellation and re-scheduling will be done by the clinical coordinator.
+A clinical may be canceled by the clinical instructor due to an emergency or inclement weather using the Nursing Department Clinical Call Tree.
+The student will be notified of the cancellation by their instructor and re-scheduling will be done by the clinical coordinator.
 Because the service area is widespread, due to the rural nature of the communities served by the college, conditions may vary within those areas.
 The student is encouraged to make individual judgment decisions regarding travel.
 Use extreme caution and do not travel if conditions are serious.

 - Stay informed concerning weather conditions.
 All students must sign up for RAVE through LCC for college alerts.
-Local radio and television stations announce weather forecasts, road conditions, and school closures. - When a snow day is declared by LCC, the policy is that all clinicals are cancelled.
-If a two hour delay is announced the policy is that clinicals will start at 10 a.m. and end as scheduled.
+Local radio and television stations announce weather forecasts, road conditions, and school closures. - When a snow day is declared by LCC, the policy is that all clinicals are cancelled. - If a two hour delay is announced the policy is that clinicals will start at 10 a.m. and end as scheduled.